kimaprice/Minneapolis_Neighborhood_Crime_Dashboard/README.md

 A Flask server is used to access the data and serve it to the dashboard.
 There are 9 routes used to gather data for the various visualizations on the dashboard.

 ## Interface Layer
-The interface was created in html and javascript is used to dynamically draw the visualizations and provide the interactive components.
+The interface was created in html, and javascript is used to dynamically draw the visualizations and provide the interactive components.
 A style sheet was used to apply custom styles to the dashboard features.
  * We used a new (to us) Javascript Library:
 	* arraygeous JS Library: Library for math on an array used in calculating the percent of crime for the selected neighborhood
 	* Link: https://unpkg.com/arraygeous@0.1.24/build/arraygeous.min.js